UKHomeOffice/docker-nginx-proxy/README.md

 (Files must end in .rules to be loaded)
 * `NAXSI_RULES_MD5_CSV` - A CSV of md5 hashes for the files specified above
 * `NAXSI_USE_DEFAULT_RULES` - If set to "FALSE" will delete the default rules file.
-* `ENABLE_UUID_PARAM` - If set to "FALSE", will NOT add a UUID url parameter to all requests.
-The Default will add this for easy tracking in down stream logs e.g. `nginxId=50c91049-667f-4286-c2f0-86b04b27d3f0`.
+* `ENABLE_UUID_PARAM` - If set to "FALSE", will NOT add a UUID header to all requests.
+If set to HEADER will add this for easy tracking in down stream logs e.g. `X-Request-Id: 50c91049-667f-4286-c2f0-86b04b27d3f0`.
- If set to `HEADER` it will add `nginxId` to the headers, not append to the get params.
 * `ADD_NGINX_LOCATION_CFG` - Arbitrary extra NGINX configuration to be added to the location context, see [Arbitrary Config](#arbitrary-config).
 * `REQS_PER_MIN_PER_IP` - Will limit requests based on IP e.g. set to 60 to allow one request per second.